DO YOU WANT TO DIG YOUR OWN CRYSTAL IN ARKANSAS?

-My other reason I don’t do it is it is brutally hard on your body.
+The second reason I don’t do it, is it is brutally hard on your body.

-I figure these two things combined are reason enough not to do it when you dig your own crystal in Mount Ida, Arkansas.
+I figure these two things combined are reason enough not to do it when you dig your own crystal in Arkansas.

 I prefer to pick up or go through the tailings because it feels more like a rescue operation than a kidnapping.